truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

 ## Wise Contracts

-> "Smart" and "cooperative".
-Necessary because one smart contract can "dumb" another one down.
+> Wise contracts are both "smart" and "cooperative".
+This is necessary because one smart contract can "dumb" another one down.

 Wise Contracts are two things.
 Firstly, they are "smart"; they execute themselves.